About Target ROAS bidding

 Keep in mind, if you don’t need to set targets for individual ad groups, a portfolio strategy may be able to offer better performance.

-Your effective target ROAS is the average ROAS that your bid strategy optimized for.
+Your average target ROAS is the cost-weighted average ROAS that your bid strategy optimized for.
 It averages the changes you’ve made to your target ROAS for any given time period.
-For this reason, your effective target ROAS may be different from the target ROAS that you set.
+For this reason, your average target ROAS may be different from the target ROAS that you set.